 With just looking at the profit margin, clearly you would make a mistake and have gone for knives, but the ROI calculation reveals how much better is to invest in spoons.

 A product that can be sold for $20 or more…why?

-Looks like a good product, it’s small & light, it sells well, 2,364 reviews, 4.6 out of 5 stars, 30 answered questions etc… but take a look at Fulfillment by Amazon Revenue Calculator and…
+At first glance, this looks like a good product.
+It is small & light, and it sells well.
+It also has 2,364 reviews, a rating of 4.6 out of 5 stars, and 30 answered questions.
+However, take a look at Fulfillment by Amazon Revenue Calculator.

 2-3 products with few on without reviews on the first page…why?